A structure theorem for homology 4-manifolds with $g_2\leq 5$: 4-dimensional Homology Manifolds with

+\begin{Lemma} Let $\D\in\H_{4}$, and let $u$ be a vertex in $\D$ with $g_2(\lk u)=2$.
+If $\lk u$ contains at least one missing edge that is present in $\D$, then $\D$ is obtained from a triangulated sphere with $g_2\leq 3$ by an edge expansion. \end{Lemma} \begin{proof} If $\lk u$ is an octahedral 3-sphere, then the result follows from Lemma \ref{octahedral 4-sphere}.
+Now, assume that $\lk u$ is not an octahedral 3-sphere.
+Let $K,K',\t^2$, and $w$ be as described in Lemma \ref{d=4, g2(lku=2), d(u)>=8, no missing edge}.

-\vst \textbf{Case 1:} Suppose $K$ is not prime, and let $lk_{K} \s^2=\{r,s\}$, where $s$ is the vertex added to $K'$ at the last facet subdivision.
-The circle $C$, or the triangle $pqc$, contains exactly one vertex of the triangle $\s^2$, which we call the vertex as the central vertex of $\s^2$.
+\vst \textbf{Case 1:} Suppose $K$ is not prime, and let $lk_{K} \t^2=\{r,s\}$, where $s$ is the vertex added to $K'$ at the last facet subdivision.
+The cycle $C$, or the triangle $pqc$, contains exactly one vertex of the triangle $\t^2$, which we refer to as the central vertex of $\t^2$.
 Note that if $w$ is not incident to any missing edge of $\lk u$ that is present in $\D$, then the result follows from a similar argument as in Lemma \ref{d=4, g2(lku=2), d(u)>=8, no missing edge}.
-For the remaining part, we shall assume that $w$ is incident to a missing edge in $\lk u$ that is present in $\D$.
+For the remaining part of the proof, we assume that $w$ is incident to a missing edge in $\lk u$ that is present in $\D$.